Healthcare in Palestine: Reforms: The National Health Strategy

 Though challenges in the geo-political situation facing the PNA strain national health objectives, the PNA focuses on areas for which progress is under its direct control.
 These areas have been identified in the MOH's recently issued National Health Strategy, which was assembled in conjunction with representatives from the major "sectors" of the Palestinian health system.
 The ideas outlined in this document currently serve as the basis for reform.
-It is important to note that the PNA believes that the future policies inherent in its National Health Strategy also apply to Gazans, despite Hamas' de facto control of the region.
+The PNA believes that the future policies inherent in its National Health Strategy also apply to Gazans, despite Hamas' de facto control of the region.
 According to the Oslo Accords, the PNA maintains de jure jurisdiction over the people of Gaza, and the PNA hopes to implement in Gaza the same reforms underway in the West Bank at a time when this is possible.
 However, the National Health Strategy makes no mention of refugees living in Jordan, Lebanon, and Syria, as the Oslo Accords maintain that these individuals fall under UNRWA jurisdiction until final negotiations can determine their status.
 Hence, the plan does not account for a potential future resettlement of refugees.